 Your job is at risk of redundancy, and your employer has offered you redeployment to another job in the same company.
 Are you obliged to accept the redeployment?

 Our Crunch advisors are only able to answer accountancy related questions.
 If you have an employment question please either leave a comment below or phone the Acas Helpline on 0300 123 110.

-Redundancy is a ‘fair’ means of dismissal by your employer if you are an employee and the procedures they follow and the circumstances are correct.
-A redundancy situation happens when there is no more, or not enough, work for you and your colleagues (for example if your employer closes or relocates the business, or now needs fewer workers).
+Redundancy is a ‘fair’ means of dismissal by your employer if you’re an employee and the procedures they follow and the circumstances are correct.
+A redundancy situation happens when there’s no more, or not enough, work for you and your colleagues (e.g. your employer closes or relocates the business, or now needs fewer workers).
 Your employer needs to take the following steps to ensure the redundancy is ‘fair’:

 Check out our article on Redundancy and Statutory Redundancy Pay

 Employers need to consider the following factors when deciding if an alternative role will be ‘suitable’ to replace your redundant job: